atlas-github/nih/README.md

-# National Institutes of Health (NIH) AI Symposium, Setia Alam
+# National Institutes of Health (NIH) AI Symposium

 1. Start by opening any internet browser
 2. Sign in to your Google account (using either your personal or work account)